copsTvFan/cops-episode-guide/guide.md

   detained.
 Fellow officers saw the suspect throw a gun while running.
 Four bags of narcotics were found where the suspect was detained.
 He was arrested for attempting to sell and was taken to the hospital and then to county jail.
-- FTO Mike Helms of the Brevard County FL Sheriff's Office stops a vehicle he suspected was trying to evade him.
+- FTO Mike Helms of the Brevard County, FL, Sheriff's Office stops a vehicle he suspected was trying to evade him.
 Helms questions her.
 She admits to driving without a license.
 Her license was suspended ten years ago for a DUI.
 She finally admits to drinking prior to driving.
 While Helms is explaining the